 When you’re done, it should look like this:

-Click the floppy disk icon to save your hard work and you are finished, my keto friend.
+Click the floppy disk icon to save your work, and you are finished.

 Step 5: Head Back to MyFitnessPal

-Switch over to your MyFitnessPal tab to see if everything was installed correctly.
+Switch over to your MyFitnessPal tab to see if everything installed correctly.

-You’ll know if that’s the case if you see the Net Carbs column.
+You’ll know if that’s the case when you see the Net Carbs column.

 Before the update, the nutrient headers of your log looked like this:

 After the update, they should look like this:

 If you do not see this Net Carbs column, check out the troubleshooting section next.